 — Rick Pitino (@RealPitino) December 8, 2025

-As it stands, Jackson is currently averaging 11.4 points, 2.5 rebounds, and 1.0 assists in around 18.3 minutes in eight games played off the bench so far.
-For Sanon, he is momentarily tallying 9.8 markers, 3.0 boards, and 1.0 steals per contest as one of the key starting rotation pieces of the Red Storm system.
-Together, they have contributed to St. John’s current winning record.
+As it stands, Jackson is averaging 11.4 points, 2.5 rebounds, and 1.0 assists in around 18.3 minutes in eight games played off the bench so far.
+Sanon, on the other hand, is tallying 9.8 markers, 3.0 boards, and 1.0 steals per contest and is one of the key starting rotation pieces of the Red Storm system.
+Together, they have contributed significantly to St. John’s current winning record.

-The Red Storm are now looking to jumpstart a win streak and get win No. 6 on the year when they face coach Dan Geriot’s Iona Gaels on Saturday, Dec.
-13, at Madison Square Garden in New York City, New York.
+The Red Storm are now looking to jumpstart a win streak and get win No. 6 of the year when they face coach Dan Geriot’s Iona Gaels on Saturday, Dec.
+13, at Madison Square Garden in New York.
 St. John’s currently has an overall record of 5-3 in their non-conference schedule and is coming off a five-point victory, 63-58, over coach Chris Beard’s Ole Miss Rebels on Saturday, Dec.
-6, in the same aforementioned venue.
+6, at the same venue.

 Ian Jackson And Joson Sanon Both Played In Different College Basketball Programs In Their Freshman Year

-It seems as though Rick Pitino is steadily building chemistry with both Ian Jackson and Joson Sanon immediately, despite them hailing from different programs for their respective rookie seasons back in the 2024-25 campaign.
+It seems as though Rick Pitino is steadily building chemistry with both Ian Jackson and Joson Sanon, despite them hailing from different programs for their respective rookie seasons in the 2024-25 campaign.

 Jackson was already a perennial scorer during his first stint with coach Hubert Davis’ North Carolina Tar Heels, while Sanon has steadily improved from his time with coach Bobby Hurley’s Arizona State Sun Devils.

-Both players are looking to help the Red Storm uncork a deeper postseason run than in 2025 come the 2026 national tournament.
+Both players are looking to help the Red Storm uncork a deep postseason run come the 2026 national tournament.

 Read More: A Major Target for Rick Pitino’s St. John’s UNC Transfer Ian Jackson Expected to Announce Commitment Today